MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 ## How to select the right storage service

-Picking the right storage solution can be hard, and will require some testing on your side.
-However, consider the following high level guidelines when selecting a storage solution in AKS:
+Choosing the right SKUs and sizes to start with requires some evaluations and potentially a proof or concept or test environment.
+Below are the high-level guidelines to help you kickstart with storage for AKS:

-- For structured application data, a managed datastore is recommended.
+- For structured application data which can use a specific managed database (e.g., AzureSQL) available on the platform, this is the recommended option.
-- For high performance storage that is going to be used by a database platform running on Kubernetes, use disks.
-Consider using either premium or ultra disks for the best performance.
+- If your application needs low consistent latency coupled with high IOPS and throughput to run your own databases, messaging applications on Kubernetes, use disks.
+Consider using either Premium SSD, Premium SSD v2 or Ultra Disks for the best performance.
-- For unstructured data like photos, videos and text documents use blob storage.
-Consider reading/writing to blob directly from within your application.
+- For shared application data with high performance needs, use either Azure Files premium or Azure NetApp Files. - - Ensure your nodes have sufficient network bandwidth to handle application requests and storage requests (given SMB or NFS traffic goes over the network stack).
 - For shared configuration data with limited performance requirement, use Azure Files standard.
-- For shared application data with high performance requirements, use either Azure Files premium or Azure NetApp Files.
-Ensure your nodes have sufficient network bandwidth to handle application requests and storage requests (given SMB or NFS traffic goes over the network stack).
+- For unstructured data like photos, videos and text documents use blob storage.
+This can be done using blobs mounted as files via NFS or blobfuse or by reading/writing to blob directly from within your application.

 ## Design considerations